Mortgage Valuation | Understanding The Astonishing Impact

 What happens if your own home is down-valued when remortgaging your property?

-When you decide to remortgage your property, down valuations can present a significant challenge, not just when selling or buying a home.
-Remortgaging often occurs when your current mortgage deal, such as a two-year or five-year fixed-rate term, ends, and you wish to switch to a new one without moving home.
+When you remortgage your property, down valuations can create challenges beyond buying or selling a home.
+Remortgaging often occurs when your current mortgage deal, such as a two-year or five-year fixed-rate term, ends.
+It allows you to switch to a new deal without moving home.

-Sometimes, your application for a new mortgage deal could be rejected due to the down valuation, making it challenging to secure a better deal with another lender.
-As a result, you may be left with limited options and be forced to move onto your existing lender’s standard variable rate (SVR).
-The SVR often carries higher interest rates compared to fixed-rate deals, resulting in a substantial increase in your monthly mortgage repayments.
+In some cases, your application for a new mortgage deal may be rejected due to a down valuation.
+This can make it harder to secure a better deal with another lender.
+As a result, you may have to remain with your existing lender and move on to their standard variable rate (SVR).
+SVRs often come with higher interest rates than fixed-rate deals.
+This can lead to a noticeable rise in your monthly mortgage repa

 Avoiding down valuation

-To avoid potential down valuation issues during remortgaging, it’s essential to conduct thorough research on the current property values in your area and work with a reliable estate agent for an accurate property appraisal.
-Additionally, seeking the advice of a professional mortgage broker can be beneficial in finding the most suitable remortgage options and navigating any challenges that may arise during the process.
-Being well-informed and prepared can increase your chances of securing a favourable remortgage deal and save money on your monthly repayments.
+Research current property values in your area to avoid down valuation issues during remortgaging.
+Consult a reliable estate agent for an accurate property appraisal.
+Seeking guidance from a professional mortgage broker can help identify suitable remortgage options.
+It can also address potential challenges during the process.
+Being informed and prepared improves your chances of securing a favourable remortgage deal.
+It may also help reduce your monthly repayments.

 To mitigate the risk of a down valuation, buyers can take several proactive measures: